 “Think about how much money you’ll save.”

 “Set a date to quit.
-Give yourself 2 weeks to make a quit plan.”
+Give yourself up to 2 weeks to make a quit plan.”

-“Talk to your doctor about medicines that can help you quit.”
+“Talk to your doctor about counseling, medicines, and other resources that can help you quit.”

-“Throw away your cigarettes, matches, and ashtrays – at home, in the car, and at work.”
+“Throw away your cigarettes, lighters, and ashtrays – at home, in the car, and at work.”

-“I promise to understand if quitting makes you irritable and anxious.”
+“I promise to understand if quitting makes you cranky or anxious.”